By the expert team members of Lexico

 A positive mindset that you can reach your goal is imperative.
 If the leader doesn’t sincerely believe, the team will not. – Tom Winter, Advisor

-Mindset can impact leading teams to transform.
+3. A Leadership mindset can impact leading teams to transform.

 Transformation will fail if it is done “to” an organization.
 It needs to be affected “with” an organization.
 Engagement is critical, and leaders own it. – Johan Sauer, Advisor